TEACHER, TRAVELLER, TALKER: A tribute to Peter McSheffrey

 First and foremost, Peter was a giver — a giver of time, money, interest and friendship.
 He was a compassionate volunteer at home and abroad, and spent seven years as a treasurer for SOS Children’s Villages.
 He coached a handful of youth recreational soccer programs and still rarely missed family lunches on Sundays.

 He was also an inspiring environmentalist.
 Because of him, I haven’t used a straw in nearly a decade.
-It may seem trivial, but he once pointed out at a fast food restaurant that straws are a completely unnecessary generator of waste.
+It may seem trivial, but he once pointed out at a fast food restaurant that straws are a completely unnecessary generator of waste (this has since become very trendy).

 Today, I recycle water and reuse scrap paper, and I know he would be proud of me.